utat-ss/HERON-documentation/datasheets/datasheets.md

 # Reading Datasheets
-One recurring area of confusion which arises within Instrumentation is how to read the datasheet for a component.
-The datasheet for a component is an important
+A common area of confusion is how to read the datasheet for a component, but this is an important skill and resource.

-## Reading Datasheets for Electrical Engineers
+## Electrical

-## Reading Datasheets for Computer Scientists
+## Software